Donnelly River to Karta Barnu, Munda Biddi Trail

 The hut is in pristine condition and well laid out.
 There are bunk levels to lay out your sleeping bag and stuff, a veranda with two picnic tables, two water tanks, bicycle parking which is also covered and a clean large toilet further away.
 There a few special small touches like a young lemon tree and broom to dust the hut.

-We set up our tent, lay out the sleeping mats and bags.
+We choose to set up our tent some distance from the hut, lay out the sleeping mats and bags.
 We light up the portable stove and brew a nice chamomile and ginger tea.
 For dinner, we cook one of the dehydrated meals – chicken and mushroom rice and for dessert it was a Rawsome chocolate slice.
+Food becomes a gratifying reward on this trip.

-We read and write in the hut log bog, definitely some entertaining reading about other’s experiences.
-There’s not a lot of information on the internet about the trail however the log book has lots of entries and it looks like a lot of international travelers are coming through and referring to the trail as one of the best of its kind.
+We read and write in the hut log bog, definitely some entertaining experiences to find out about.
+Prior to the trip (2015) completing some research there wasn’t a great deal of information on the internet about the trail, however the log book reveals international travellers are coming through and referring to the trail as one of the best of its kind.

 At around 11pm I woke to noises and a flashlight scanning over the tent.
-The noises cutting through the silence of the night forest sharply.
-I nudged Derek and we quietly got up and peeped out of the tent.
-Derek went to investigate and it turned out a German guy, Sascha, he had cycled the same route except his starting point was further away at Jarrahwood.
-Now that is epic!
+The noises cutting through the silence of the forest sharply.
+I nudged Derek and we quietly unzipped the tent peeping out.
+Derek went to investigate and it turned out a German guy by the name of Sascha, had cycled the same route except his starting point was further away at Jarrahwood.

 Stay tuned for Day 2 on the Munda Biddi Trail in Western Australia!!!
 Hope you enjoyed 🙂